 We found 4 family medicine practitioners who accept Humana Silver HMO near Greensboro, NC.

-Dr. Robert Beam is a physician who specializes in family medicine and urgent care.
-Dr. Beam has a 2.5 out of 5 star average patient rating.
-He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Before completing his residency at a hospital affiliated with the University of Tennessee, Dr. Beam attended medical school at the University of Tennessee Health Science Center College of Medicine.
-He is affiliated with Novant Health Forsyth Medical Center.
-Dr. Beam welcomes new patients.
+Dr. Robert Beam practices family medicine and urgent care.
+He has received a 2.5 out of 5 star rating by his patients.
+Dr. Beam is affiliated with Novant Health Forsyth Medical Center.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+His practice is open to new patients.
+After completing medical school at the University of Tennessee Health Science Center College of Medicine, he performed his residency at a hospital affiliated with the University of Tennessee.

-Dr. James Breen sees patients in Greensboro, NC.
-His medical specialty is family medicine.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Breen honors.
-Dr. Breen studied medicine at Thomas Jefferson University, Jefferson Medical College.
-He is professionally affiliated with Moses Cone Health System.
+Dr. James Breen specializes in family medicine.
+He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He studied medicine at Thomas Jefferson University, Jefferson Medical College.
+Dr. Breen is affiliated with Moses Cone Health System.

-Dr. Stephanie Losq specializes in family medicine.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Losq takes.
-She attended medical school at Tulane University School of Medicine.
-She is professionally affiliated with Moses Cone Health System.
+Dr. Stephanie Losq's medical specialty is family medicine.
+Dr. Losq accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+She graduated from Tulane University School of Medicine.
+She is affiliated with Moses Cone Health System.

 Conditions / Treatments